 |10 year government bond yield||3.43%|

-Stocks are lower this morning as markets digest the Fed’s move yesterday.
-Bonds and MBS are down.
+Stocks are higher this morning on better-than-expected inflation data.
+Bonds and MBS are up.

 Inflation at the wholesale level fell 0.5% month-over-month according to the Producer Price Index.
 This comes after a 0.4% increase in October and a 0.2% increase in December.
 The decline was driven primarily by a decrease in energy prices.
 The index was up 6.2% on a YOY basis.

 Stripping out food, energy and trade services the index rose 0.1% MOM in January and 4.6% YOY.
 Overall, it looks like inflation is on the way down, however as far as the Fed is concerned it wants to see the labor market come more in balance.

 Homebuilder sentiment rose slightly in January, according to the NAHB / Wells Fargo Housing Market Index.
 This is after a string of declines driven by rising interest rates.
 “It appears the low point for builder sentiment in this cycle was registered in December, even as many builders continue to use a variety of incentives, including price reductions, to bolster sales,” said NAHB Chairman Jerry Konter, a home builder and developer from Savannah, Ga.
 “The rise in builder sentiment also means that cycle lows for permits and starts are likely near, and a rebound for home building could be underway later in 2023.”
 Remember that home construction is a classic early-stage cyclical and is one of the first sectors to recover after a recession.